Request Assistance Applying for Combat-Related Special Compensation (CRSC)

 Who is eligible for free legal help applying for CRSC through NVLSP's Lawyers Serving Warriors® program?

-To be eligible for free legal assistance through NVLSP's Lawyers Serving Warriors® program, (1) a veteran must have been medically retired for disability (including those who were placed on the Temporary Disability Retirement List (TDRL)), and (2) be entitled to service-connected disability compensation from the VA, and (3) believe that one or more of the disabilities that have been service connected by the VA are combat-related.
+To be eligible for free legal assistance through NVLSP's Lawyers Serving Warriors® program, (1) a veteran must either have been medically retired for disability (including those who were placed on the Temporary Disability Retirement List (TDRL)) or have been retired from the military after completing a sufficient number of years of service to be eligible for longevity retirement (at least 20 years), (2) be entitled to service-connected disability compensation from the VA, and (3) believe that one or more of the disabilities that have been service connected by the VA are combat-related.

 How do I request legal assistance from NVLSP's Lawyers Serving Warriors® program?